 Fire drills are held according to the regulations suggested by the State Department of Public Safety.
-Fire alarms are designated with a continuous blast of the alarm.

 Emergency Preparedness

 Crises plans are in place within the district for potential threats to our students and staff.

 SCHOOL CLOSING

 On days when weather causes cancellation or early dismissal of school, we urge you to listen for this information on radio stations KAYL-FM 101.7 and KICD-AM 1240, FM 107.7.
 Announcements will also be aired on KTIV, the school website and the AC-T Elementary Facebook page.
 In cases of sudden or severe blizzards it is always appreciated when parents of children aid us in making certain that their children reach their destination safely.
 Parents/Guardians will be notified through our student information system, JMC, through email or text notifications.